microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/opentypeextension-get.md

 Get an open extension ([openTypeExtension](../resources/opentypeextension.md) object) identified by name or fully qualified name.

-See the table in the [Permissions](#permissions) section for the list of resources that support open extensions.
+The table in the [Permissions](#permissions) section lists the resources that support open extensions.

 The following table lists the three scenarios where you can get an open extension from a supported resource instance.